cjmacsax/CyberNotes/Active Directory.md

 - `Get-DomainGroupMember -Identity "GroupName" -Recurse` identifies users in a group and enumerates nested groups with `-Recurse`

 `Snaffler.exe`
 - acquires credentials or other data in an AD environment.
+Useful for file hunting
 - `Snaffler.exe -s -d domain.local -o snaffler.log -v data`

 `SharpHound.exe`